 Your healthcare team are here to support you.
 Any question that is important to you is important to us.
-Please contact the prehabilitation physiotherapist on 0141 951 5121 if you need help or advice to discuss any of the information in this booklet.
+Please contact the prehabilitation physiotherapist on 0141 951 5121 or email gjnh.heartandlungprehab@gjnh.scot.nhs.uk if you need help or advice to discuss any of the information in this booklet.